Jamil Kabbaj Renou

 In India, the 2024 forecasted medical trend rate is 11%, an increase of over 1% (9.6%) from 2023, while the forecasted 2024 inflation rate of 4.4%, once again putting pressure on the population to cover rising healthcare costs.
 Insurers in India are in fact expecting medical costs to rise by 15% in 2024, which is a contrast to global medical inflation which is expected to dip.

-Although there are several key drivers for increased health trend rates and rising costs, the most significant concerns are utilization changes and medical inflation.
-Eighty-seven percent of insurers in MEA, while seventy one percent in India believe high utilization had a significant or very significant impact on 2023 medical trend, closely followed by medical inflation at ~83%.
+Although there are several key drivers for increased health trend rates and rising costs, the most significant concerns are utilisation changes and medical inflation.
+Eighty-seven percent of insurers in MEA, while seventy one percent in India believe high utilisation had a significant or very significant impact on 2023 medical trend, closely followed by medical inflation at ~83%.

 Against this backdrop, employers and their advisors must negotiate with insurers to make sure sensible cost-containment measures; fraud, waste and abuse (FWA) controls, and claims-sharing features, are updated and competitive.